 Fort Kochi

-As Fort Kochi is located pretty close to the Cochin International Airport, this is either the first or last place on everyone’s list when visiting Kerala.
+Since Fort Kochi is located close to the Cochin International Airport, it is often the first or last place on everyone’s list when visiting Kerala.
 Fort Kochi provides you with affordable stays at luxury hotels.
 You can also find all types of international cuisines in Fort Kochi.
-Beyond that, Fort Kochi is also a haven for shoppers with wide choices of collectibles, antiques, masks, spices, souvenirs and other knick-knacks.
+Beyond that, Fort Kochi is also a haven for shoppers with wide choices of collectibles, antiques, masks, spices, souvenirs, and other knick-knacks.

-Fort Kochi is also famous for some of its historic buildings, especially St. Francis CSI Church, which was constructed in 1505.
-It is a place not only admired for its structural beauty but also it was once the burial place of the world-famous explorer Vasco da Gama.
-The Mattancherry Palace which was constructed by the Portuguese in 1545 for Veera Kerala Varma, the then King of Kochi.
+In addition, Fort Kochi is famous for its historic buildings, especially St. Francis CSI Church, which builders constructed in 1505.
+People admire this place not only for its structural beauty but also because it was once the burial place of the world-famous explorer Vasco da Gama.
+The Portuguese also constructed the Mattancherry Palace in 1545 for Veera Kerala Varma, the then King of Kochi.
 This beautiful structure is built in a combination of Keralan and Dutch architecture.
 The Palace is home to a museum with murals and articles used by the royal family back in the day.

 By far the best way to explore Kerala is by renting your own tuktuk!
-Adventure on three-wheels to all the amazing locations this state has to offer, get behind the handlebars of the people’s mode of transport and indulge yourself into real Keralan culture!
+Experience an adventure on three wheels to all the amazing locations this state has to offer.
+Get behind the handlebars of the people’s mode of transport and indulge yourself in real Keralan culture!